 A mecca for generations of artists drawn by the region’s luscious light, locations and seasonal ambience, Daylesford continues to attract many well known contemporary artists and craftspeople.

 For thousands of years, First Nations Australians have known the healing powers of this natural landscape.
-The Dja Dja Wurrung people were part of established trade networks which allowed goods such as food and medicines and information to carry over substantial distances.
+In the 1950s it was a popular destination to “take the waters”.
 Today the region boasts the largest concentration of holistic therapists in the southern hemisphere.
 Whatever the latest in natural therapies, it is already here and probably being practiced by the very best.

-Surrounded by the Wombat State Forest, it is a place of breathtaking scenery, with a strong regional food and wine culture, a myriad of historical wonders and beautiful country villages to explore.
+Surrounded by the Wombat State Forest, it is a place of beautiful scenery, a myriad of historical wonders and charming country villages to explore.
 Lake Daylesford was created in 1929 and covers land upon which gold was first discovered.

-There are also weekly farmers markets in Daylesford and an annual Harvest Festival which celebrates the region’s bounty as well as its food and wine experts.
-Classes in permaculture, beekeeping, fermentation, foraging, baking and butchery sell out months in advance and are a testament to the quality of education and experiences available here.
+Classes in permaculture, beekeeping, fermentation, foraging, baking and butchery sell out months in advance and are a testament to the quality of education and distinctive experiences available here.

 Located an hour’s drive from Melbourne Airport or 90 minutes from the Melbourne CBD, Lake House lies on the shores of Lake Daylesford, in the heart of Victoria’s spa country.